The Quick Answer

 The ‘to ride or not to ride’ decision will also depend on your equine credentials, education and experience, particularly regarding your ability to keep novice and nervous riders safe.
-EFW Canada require a certified Equine Professional to be present whenever clients ride.
+EFW Canada require a certified Equine Professional (EP), with experience specifically with novice riders, to be present whenever clients get on a horse.
 At Healing Hooves we add an extra training component covering riding considerations for those participants who are pursuing EP certification and plan to invite some of their clients to ride.
 EFW Canada currently have a committee looking into further defining the training requirements in this area.

 At Healing Hooves less than half of our clients get on horses and nobody goes out of a walk.
 But some clients do ride.
 When a client would like to ride and we agree that it would be both safe and in the client’s interests to do this, we follow a process which includes the following steps:

-- We discuss, explore and practice relaxation, breathing and balance before getting on a horse.
+We discuss, explore and practice relaxation, breathing and balance before getting on a horse.
 Before the client sits on a horse they practice mounting, dismounting and finding a balanced position on a specially designed barrel.
-We practice the ‘emergency dismount’ so that we know a client could safely and quickly get off a horse and move to safety if this was needed.
+We practice the ‘emergency dismount’ (on the barrel first and then from a horse) so that we know a client could safely and quickly get off a horse and move to safety if this was needed.
 Again this process can provide for transfers to discussions about human relationships and situations with many clients.

-- Clients ride in an enclosed riding arena and unless they have significant prior riding experience we will not use a bit.
-We usually use Lindels (side pulls) as we find these give more control than a halter but do not require a bit.
-In early sessions we will lead the horse.
+Clients ride in an enclosed riding arena and unless they have significant prior riding experience we will not use a bit in the horses’ mouth.
+We use either halters, or if we feel we require a little more control we use Lindels (side pulls) which do not have a bit.
+In early sessions, and perhaps for all with some clients, we will lead the horse.

 - Clients wear approved riding helmets and ride in saddles with safety (peacock) stirrups.

 - Clients only ride horses who have lots of training and experience with novice and nervous riders.
+We take a lot of time to get our horses ready for this type of work.
 We also make sure that these horses also get lots of riding time time with experienced riders.